benxiaoliu/notes/C#.md

   }
 }
 ```
-a block is indicated by curly braces
+- a block is indicated by curly braces
-a is accessible anywhere inside this block or any of these child. if I go out of this block and try to access a, the program will not compile
+a is accessible anywhere inside this block or
+any of these child. if I go out of this block and try to access a, the program will not compile
 最外层的块都所以地方都能访问到
+if an exception happens in the try block, this catch block will be executed. this prevents your
+application from crashing. the reason our application crashed was because we did not handle the
+exceptionn so if you don't handle exception, the exception will be propagated to the .NET runtime
+and that the run times mechanism is to stop your application and display the error

 ```C#
 try{